-The parent of a child with a disability may file a due process complaint to request a due process hearing if he or she disagrees with:
+The parent of a child with a disability may file a due process complaint (see above) to request a due process hearing if he or she disagrees with:

-- 1. any decision regarding placement made under these discipline provisions; or - 2. the manifestation determination (see Manifestation determination section).
+- 1. Any decision regarding placement made under these discipline provisions; or - 2.
+The manifestation determination described above.

-The school district may file a due process complaint to request a due process hearing if it believes that maintaining the current placement of the child is substantially likely to result in injury to the child or to others.
+The school district may file a due process complaint (see above) to request a due process hearing if it believes that maintaining the current placement of the child is substantially likely to result in injury to the child or to others.